-If you are interested in opening a licensed family (in home) child care business, and live in Crow Wing, Morrison, Todd, or Wadena counties—follow the steps below:
+Are you are interested in opening a family child care, and live in Becker, Cass, Crow Wing, Douglas, Morrison, Todd, or Wadena counties?
+To learn how to become an in-home daycare provider, simply follow the steps below:

 Minnesota Employment and Economic Development offers a free resource on First Considerations in Starting a Family Child Care Business.
 Access online, or obtain a copy from the Minnesota Department of Employment and Economic Development (DEED) by calling 651-556-8425.